apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 different processes.
 In order to fine-tune your scheduler, you need to include a number of factors:

 * The kind of deployment you have
-    * what kind of filesystem you have to share the DAGs (impacts performance of continuously reading DAGs)
+    * what kind of filesystem you have to share the Dags (impacts performance of continuously reading Dags)
     * how fast the filesystem is (in many cases of distributed cloud filesystem you can pay extra to get more throughput/faster filesystem
     * how much memory you have for your processing